whytekieran/Minesweeper-UWP-App/README.md

 ```
 **Above is referenced from the MSDN site**

-## **_SQLite Data Storage_**
+## **_Installing SQLite_**
-The local high score storage for this minesweeper game are usingan SQLite database.
+The local high score storage for this minesweeper game im using an SQLite database.
 To install SQLite for a project on Visual Studio 2015 you must do the following:
 - First you need to go to the SQLite download site at [https://www.sqlite.org/download.html](https://www.sqlite.org/download.html)
 - Download SQLite for **Universal Windows Platform**
 - Open up Visual Studio 2015